sjl/.plan/README.markdown

 8. But that was mapping keycode `901`, not `133`.
 Why was it overwriting the alt mapping?
 9. Because `901 ≡ 133 mod 256`.
 Fucking kill me.

+Pushed my verbose-assertion patch for 1am to Github so I can get to it from other machines.